The Best Ways to Treat, Prevent Tendonitis

 See your health care provider if you think you have tendonitis.
 Your provider may recommend the classic RICE treatment for pain relief: Rest the joint; apply ice packs; compress the area with an elastic bandage to reduce soreness and inflammation; and keep the joint elevated.

 Your health care provider may recommend taking over-the-counter pain relievers like aspirin or ibuprofen, which may also help sore soft tissue.

 If your health care provider gives you the OK, begin exercising to strengthen the muscles around the sore joint within a day or 2.
 Start with a long warm-up to reduce shock to the tissues, then try lifting light weights or working with an elastic exercise band.
 Go easy at first, then build as your strength increases.
 Stretching is also an important part of treatment.
 Hold each stretch for 10 seconds to 20 seconds and repeat 3 times to 5 times.

 A prevention program should replace bad habits with these methods that promote a healthy workout:

 Warm up thoroughly, gradually building the intensity level of your workout.
 Cool down after the session.

 Train for a new sport before you start it.
 Start building strength and flexibility in the muscles you will use a few weeks or months in advance.

-Learn the proper technique and use the proper equipment for any exercise or activity.
-Work out consistently, not just once a week.
+Learn the proper method and use the proper equipment for any exercise or activity.
+Work out regularly, not just once a week.